 Sedgwick County is governed by a five-member Board of County Commissioners (BOCC) that meets in regular weekly sessions with the exception of the last Wednesday of every month.
-Commissioners are elected according to geographical area (districts) and serve fouryear terms with those terms overlapping.
+Commissioners are elected according to geographical area (districts) and serve four-year terms with those terms overlapping.
 The Commissioners are full-time County officials and perform all executive, legislative, and policy-related functions.
 The Board also governs Sedgwick County Fire District 1, a separate special-purpose local government.
 The Chairman of the Board is elected by the Commissioners and serves a one-year term, January through December.
-The BOCC is comprised of the following individuals, including those Commissioners assuming office in 2019 and those Commissioners whose terms end in 2019:
+The BOCC is comprised of the following individuals:

 Commissioner District Term Expires

-Dave Unruh 1st District January 2019

 Pete Meitzner 1st District January 2024

 Michael O'Donnell II 2nd District January 2021

 David Dennis, Chairman 3rd District January 2021

-Richard Ranzau 4th District January 2019

 Lacey Cruse 4th District January 2024

 Jim How ell 5th District January 2024